CODEDIGEST

 6. Next, we will call the ashx handler when the user clicks expand button and pass the title as a querystring to the handler to get json list of articles.
 We will populate the panel with the list of article in tabular format using returned json string.
 To make it simple, we will use jTemplate plugin to format the json into a tabular format and populate it in the panel.

-1. Download the latest version of jTemplate plug-in either from jTemplate site or jQuery site.
+1. Grab the newer version of jTemplate plug-in either from jTemplate site or jQuery site.

 2. Copy the plug-in to your solution and link it through script tag.